Updated: March 18, 2026

 - Santorini – where to stay

 The Acropolis and Plaka (my favorite neighborhood) in Athens.
-I recommend at least a few days in Athens for any first-time visitor to Greece.
+I recommend at least one full day in Athens for a first-time visitor to Greece.

 First Time Visitors – My Advice

-- Best Ancient Sites: The Acropolis (Athens), Delphi, Meteora, Delos, and the Peloponnese (Mycenae/Epidaurus) are the historical heavyweights.
+- Best Ancient Sites: The Acropolis in Athens is the essential first stop.
+Beyond Athens, the biggest historical highlights are Delphi, Meteora, Delos, and the Peloponnese (especially Mycenae and Epidaurus).

-- Can you visit for just 3 days?
-Yes, but limit yourself to one location.
-Do a city break in Athens OR fly directly to one island (like Santorini) and stay there.
-Do not try to island hop on a 3-day trip.
+- Can You Visit for Just 3 Days?
+Yes, but only if you stay in one location.
+Spend the entire time in Athens or fly directly to one island and stay there.
+Do not attempt to island hop or combine Athens with an island on a 3-day trip.

 • Santorini – Amazing volcano views, boat tours, wine tours.